amazingnando/petstore-api/README.md

 **Running the JDK Installer**

-You must have administrator privilage to install the JDK on Microsoft Windows.
+You must have administrator privillage to install the JDK on Microsoft Windows.

 1. Start the JDK 10 installer by double-clicking the installer's icon or file name in the download location.
 2. Follow the instructions provided by the Installation wizard.